-In this section, we show that the doubly arithmetic triangles constitute a source of balanced multisets in $\Zn$, for $n$ odd.
-Obviously, we can see that the anti-diagonals of a $DAT$ are arithmetic progressions of common difference $d_1-d_2$.
-We begin by determining a necessary condition, on the common differences $d_1$ and $d_2$, to obtain balanced $DAT$ in $\Zn$.
+In this section, we show that doubly arithmetic triangles constitute a source of balanced multisets in $\Zn$, for $n$ odd.
+Obviously, we can see that the anti-diagonals of a $\DAT$ are arithmetic progressions with common difference $d_1-d_2$.
+We begin by determining a necessary condition, on the common differences $d_1$ and $d_2$, to obtain a balanced $\DAT$ in $\Zn$.